-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comment s not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community The first public hearing is scheduled for April 12, 2023.
-This hearing will provide an overview of the projects included in the 2023 Action Plan, and give the public the opportunity to comment on the City's housing and community development needs.
-TBD TBD 2 Public Meeting Non- targeted/broad community The second public hearing is scheduled for April 26, 2023.
-This hearing will provide citizens with a status report on the CDBG projects that are currently underway and those that were completed in the last year.
-TBD TBD
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comment s not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community The first public hearing was held on April 12, 2023.
+This hearing provided an overview of the projects included in the 2023 Action Plan, and gave the public the opportunity to comment on the City's housing and community development needs.
+Proposed projects for the PY2023 funding year were outlined; no comments were received.
+No comments were received.
+No comments were rejected and/or not accepted 2 Public Meeting Non- targeted/broad community The second public hearing was scheduled for April 26, 2023 to provide citizens with a status report on the CDBG projects that are currently underway and those that were completed in the last year.
+No comments were received.
+No comments were rejected and/or not accepted